FBI Joins Hunt For Kevin Bennett, Accused Of Multiple Rapes, Stalking Women In Philadelphia Area

 UPPER MERION, Pa.
 (CBS) — The FBI is assisting police who are trying to find a man accused of multiple rapes and stalking women, both in Philadelphia and Montgomery County.
 Philadelphia Police have identified the wanted man as 28-year-old Kevin Bennett, of Indianapolis, Indiana.

-This is a dangerous individual that police want to get their hands on.READ MORE: South Philly Barbacoa Offering Free Tacos During COVID-19 Vaccination Event Saturday
+This is a dangerous individual that police want to get their hands on.READ MORE: How South Philly Native Ayesha Selden Became A Millionaire At 30 By Reclaiming Some Of Philly's Most Unwanted Neighborhoods

 While most of the victims worked at gentlemen’s clubs in Philadelphia, officials can’t seem to connect this last victim to the suspect’s MO.